The Front Line Defenders Story

 - international advocacy on behalf of human rights defenders at risk, including emergency support for those in immediate danger;

-- grants to pay for the practical security needs of human rights defenders;
+- grants and support for the practical security needs of human rights defenders; including temporary relocation of human rights defenders.

-- trainings and resource materials on security and protection, including digital security;
+- capacity building and resource materials on wholistic security and protection, including digital security;

 - opportunities for networking and exchange between human rights defenders, including at the biennial Dublin Platform;

-- an emergency 24-hour phone line for human rights defenders operating in Arabic, English, French, Russian and Spanish.
+- Emergency and crisis response through an emergency 24-hour phone lineoperating in Arabic, English, French, Russian and Spanish; as well as rapid crisis support as needed

-Front Line Defenders promotes strengthened international and regional measures to protect human rights defenders through support for the work of the UN Special Rapporteur on the Situation of Human Rights Defenders.
-Support for the office of the Special Rapporteur is also made through the Frank Jennings Internship Programme.
-Front Line Defenders promotes respect for the UN Declaration on Human Rights Defenders.
+Front Line Defenders promotes strengthened international and regional measures to protect human rights defenders including respect for the UN Declaration on Human Rights Defenders, and support for the work of the UN Special Rapporteur on the Situation of Human Rights Defenders.
+Support for the Special Rapporteurs office is provided through the FLD Frank Jennings Fellowship Programme.

 Front Line Defenders has Special Consultative Status with the Economic and Social Council of the United Nations.